Financial Assistance Programs for Pork Producers

 This program protects producers from large declines in their farming income due to market conditions, production loss or increased costs of production.
 It is based on every farm’s individual situation over the whole farm.

-The program generates a payment when your production margin is less than 70 per cent of your reference margin which is calculated using the Olympic average of production margins from the previous five years.
-If your production margin falls below your payment trigger, AgriStability will pay you 70 per cent of the difference between your production margin and your payment trigger.
+The program generates a payment when your production margin is less than 80% of your reference margin which is calculated using the Olympic average of production margins from the previous five years.

 There is the ability to apply for an interim payment: